Rates Information

 Your rates provide Council with the revenue needed to manage all the services and facilities which make the Shire a vibrant and attractive region to live in.
 Each financial year a new budget is prepared to support current - and plan for the future - needs of the entire community.

 Rates are issued by the Shire each financial year.
-Your rates notice will be mailed to you in August following the budget adoption process.
+Your rates notice will be issued to you in August following the budget adoption process.

 Shire rates are levied on the values of the rateable properties provided by the Valuer General Office.
 GRV (Gross Rental Value) is applied to urban properties and these values are re-assessed every 5 years.
 GRV means the gross annual rental that the land might reasonably be expected to realise if let on a tenancy from year to year.
 A GRV is determined on the basis that the rental includes outgoings such as rates and other property expenses.